refcell/archon/README.md

 The primary entrypoint for `archon` is [./src/client/rs](./src/client.rs) which is the `Archon` struct. `Archon` exposes methods for building batcher stages.
 These stages are intended to be constructed and executed in the following order:

-// TODO: Document further as part of a github issue.

 ## Configuration

 The `archon` cli maintains a verbose menu for running a batching service.
 To see a list of all available commands, run `archon --help`.
 This will print output similar to the following: